Noughts

 Introduction

-Electronic calculators appeared between the two world wars.
-Though
+Electronic calculators appeared between the two world wars, mostly because

-calculated, table of trajectories.
-Calculating one table took a
+a specific hand calculated table of trajectories.
+Calculating a single table took a

 considerable amount of time.

-Electronic calculators partially solved this problem, till computers
+Electronic calculators partially solved this problem until computers arrived.

-arrived.
-They were the next generation of electronic calculators:
+They were the next generation of electronic calculators: they executed a

 In the 1940s, computers had very limited abilities and could only